rayhan-rimon/rayhan-rimon/README.md

 ## I'm ready to Work as a LARAVEL Developer!

-- 🔭 I’m currently working on LARAVEL-9 Web Application development
+- 🔭 I’m currently working on LARAVEL &DJANGO
-- 🌱 I’m currently learning VueJs Framework ........
+- 🌱 I’m currently learning React ........
-- 🥅 2022 Goals: Learn VUEjS, MongoDB. 🚀 Python, Problem Solving
+- 🥅 2025 Goals: Learn React, MongoDB. 🚀 Python, Problem Solving
 - 👯 I’m looking to collaborate on creating content!
 - 🚀 Fun fact: You are reading this right now 😂